rackerbenoit/chef-flywaydb/README.md

 #### Attributes

 * `node['flywaydb']['conf']` - A hash or array of hashes used to create the default Configuration file(s) for the flyway conf file.
 Key values automatically get prefixed with flyway.
+This attribute will be ignored if `ext_conf` is set.
+* `node['flywaydb']['ext_conf']` - Path or array of paths to external Configuration file(s).
+The `conf` attribute will be ignored if this is set.
 * `node['flywaydb']['params']` - A hash of command-line parameters to pass to flyway command.
 Command-line parameters override Configuration files.
 * `node['flywaydb']['name']` - The name of the flyway conf file.
 Default `flyway`.